charleydrewwolak/Portfolio-Website/_projects/MSG.md

 ![](/images/MSG1.jpg)

 Fan Fabric is a photobooth that creates a personalized ticket stub using ai style-transfer to match the artwork of the ticket.

+Patten Studio

 NYC, NY, 2023

 <iframe src="https://player.vimeo.com/video/844799691?h=b36595ef73" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 **Contributions:**
-* Designed and engineered kiosks
+* Designed and engineered kiosks.
 * Drafted plans for fabrication.
 * Coordinated with fabricators.
 * Installed lighting.